the-watchmaker/arathia-saga-chatgpt/README.md

 _written with ChatGPT_

 ## How to navigate
-- Prompts are all in index.prompt file at the moment.
+- Prompts are all in markdown files at the moment. [name].prompt.md
 - The generated settings are in `/settings` folder.
 - The generated contents are in `/story` folder.